 Homemade bone broth is about as real and raw as you can get.
 It’s a very simple, and totally FREE, way to get some amazing nutrients in your body.
 These benefits can help strengthen your immune system and build a stronger digestive track so that when you do eat something more processed, your body can heal or handle it better.

 John and I try to eat at least one food item that is fermented, soaked, or nutrient-dense like bone broth per day so that when we do encounter low-quality food or an illness, we’re better equipped to handle it.
+I also drank bone broth every day during my pregnancy.

 You can see the gelatin you created in the bone broth in the top layer after the bone broth has been refrigerated.